101 Unhealthiest Habits on the Planet

 Shopping carts aren't the only hotbeds of germs in the grocery store.
 In a study at Michigan State University, researchers randomly tested several supermarket checkout conveyor belts for bacteria—100 percent tested positive.
 The belts are made from PVC, a porous plastic that is hospitable to germs, yeast and mold.
 If you're putting unwrapped produce on the belt, you could bring some of that illness-causing funk home with you.

 The Rx: Put all your produce in plastic bags as you select it.
 When you get home, thoroughly wash anything you'll consume.

 You're Not Washing Your Hands Enough

-The No. 1 tip doctors gave us for staying healthy during cold and flu season?
+The No. 1 tip doctors gave us for staying healthy during cold and flu season, and during this coronavirus crisis?
 Wash your hands often and well.
 Unfortunately, not enough of us do — even after using a public restroom.
 A CDC study found that only 31% of men and 65% of women wash their hands after using a public toilet.

 You're Not Washing Your Hands Long Enough

 It's not just remembering to wash your hands that's important—it's key to wash them long enough to properly remove bacteria.
 A recent USDA study found that 97 percent of us — 97 percent! — don't wash our hands correctly.
 The most common mistake?
 Not washing them long enough.

 The Rx: Wash your hands with soap and water for 20 seconds, about long enough to sing "Happy Birthday" twice.
 Dry them thoroughly.